House of Camondo: Principal members of the Camondo family

-Notable buildings associated with the Camondo family
+Notable buildings associated with the family

 Paris

-The Musée Nissim de Camondo is located in the 8e arrondissement in Paris, at 63, rue de Monceau, where Nissim Camondo lived from 1870 until his death in 1889, then his widow Elise until 1910.
-The property was then inherited by Moïse de Camondo who had it torn down and rebuilt on a design by architect René Sergent, inspired by the Petit Trianon in Versailles.
-The building and its contents have been preserved in their state at the death of Moïse Camondo in 1935.
+The Musée Nissim de Camondo is located in the 8e arrondissement of Paris at 63 rue de Monceau, where Nissim Camondo lived from 1870 until his death in 1889, then his widow Elise until 1910.
+The property was then inherited by Moïse de Camondo, who had it torn down and rebuilt to a design by architect René Sergent, inspired by the Petit Trianon in Versailles.
+The building and its contents have been preserved in their state at the death of Moïse de Camondo in 1935.

-From the late 1870s Abraham Behar Camondo lived at 61 rue de Monceau, next door to his brother Nissim.
-He bought the land in 1870 and had a mansion built there on a design by architect Denis-Louis Destors, who also remodeled Nissim's house at number 63.
+From the late 1870s, Abraham Behar Camondo lived at 61 rue de Monceau, next door to his brother Nissim.
+He bought the land in 1870 and had a mansion built there to a design by architect Denis-Louis Destors, who also remodeled Nissim's house at number 63.
 His son Isaac de Camondo sold the estate in 1893 to industrialist Gaston Menier.
-In 1946 it became the headquarters of the Pompey Steelworks, which purchased it from the Meniers.
-Its interior arrangements were demolished in the late 1970s.
+In 1946, it became the headquarters of the Pompey Steelworks, which purchased it from the Menier family.
+Its interior arrangements were demolished during the late 1970s.
 In 2005, it became the Paris office of Morgan Stanley.

 The Camondo bank's offices in Paris were at 31, rue La Fayette.

 Istanbul

-Camondo Palace

 The seaside mansion of the Camondo family, popularly known as the Camondo Palace (Kamondo Sarayı), was built between 1865 and 1869 and designed by architect Sarkis Balyan.
 It is located on the northern shore of the Golden Horn, within the Kasımpaşa quarter of the Beyoğlu district, to the west of Galata (Karaköy).
 It later became the headquarters of the Ministry of the Navy (Bahriye Nezareti) during the late Ottoman period, and is currently used by the Turkish Navy as the headquarters of the Northern Sea Area Command (Kuzey Deniz Saha Komutanlığı).)

-Camondo Apartment Buildings

-The Camondo family also built two historic apartment buildings in Galata, both of which are named Kamondo Apartmanı: the older one is located at Serdar-ı Ekrem Street near Galata Tower and was built between 1861 and 1868; while the newer one is located at the corner between Felek Street and Hacı Ali Street and was built in 1881; it was later converted into the upscale Galata Residence Hotel.
+The Camondo family also built two historic apartment buildings in Galata, both of which are named Kamondo Apartmanı.
+The older one is located at Serdar-ı Ekrem Street near Galata Tower and was built between 1861 and 1868, while the newer one is located at the corner between Felek Street and Hacı Ali Street and was built in 1881; it was later converted into the upscale Galata Residence Hotel.

-Camondo Steps

-The Camondo Steps, a famous pedestrian stairway designed with a unique mix of the Neo-Baroque and early Art Nouveau styles, was built in circa 1870–1880 by Abraham Salomon Camondo.
-It forms the part of Bereketzade Medresesi Sokağı (Bereketzade Madrasa Street) that connects Bankalar Caddesi (Banks Street) with Banker Sokak (Banker Street) in the Galata (Karaköy) quarter of Istanbul.
+The Camondo Stairs (or Camondo Steps), a famous pedestrian stairway designed with a unique mix of the Neo-Baroque and early Art Nouveau styles, were built in circa 1870–1880 by Abraham Salomon Camondo.
+The stairway forms the part of Bereketzade Medresesi Sokağı (Bereketzade Madrasa Street) that connects Bankalar Caddesi (Banks Street) with Banker Sokak (Banker Street) in the Galata (Karaköy) quarter of Istanbul.